BenAgro314/JackalTourGuide/README.md

 export PYTHONPATH=${PYTHONPATH}:~/catkin_ws/src/
 ```

-Or for a more solution that will persist between sessions:
+Or for solution that will persist between sessions:

 ``` bash
 echo 'export PYTHONPATH=${PYTHONPATH}:~/catkin_ws/src/' >> ~/.bashrc
 source ~/.bashrc
 ```

-To use the dashboard start up a python interpretor.
+To use the dashboard, start up a python interpretor.
 The dashboard has many functions for organizing run data:

 ``` python
 >>> from dashboard import *